anapvasconcelos/ResearchArtifacts/README.md

                   Emanoel Barreiros and
                   Sergio Soares},
   title        = {Research Artifacts of Assessing Research Artifact Availability in Software Engineering:
-                  A Decade of ICSE through an Open Science Lens}, year         = 2025, publisher    = {Zenodo}, version      = {v1.0},
+                  A Decade of ICSE and FSE through an Open Science Lens}, year         = 2025, publisher    = {Zenodo}, version      = {v1.0},